jtvberg/StreamDock/README.md

    - Contemplating multiple windows but in general, this seems silly (leave a comment if you think there is a good reason to do this!)
    - I don't like how there is no z-order for the BrowserWindow vs. BrowserView.
 This means I can't render any UI elements above the view (and why video is hidden when using the preferences menu.)
 In general, this is not a big deal but there are some cool UI tricks I could implement if I moved portions of the UI to another BrowserView (for instance, I could use custom tooltips and auto-hide the header bar)
    - Would like to be able to allow the user to add services.
 As it is, you can do this by changing the URLs for existing services (which I don't recommend as there is service specific code associated with the service ID) or by adding bookmarks to other services
-   - Still looking into the Peacock thing (won't allow login)